-Whereas controller A1 tends to switch both motors, the general pattern for controller A is to keep the left motor at full power until late in the trial and so control its velocity by switching the right motor on and off (Figure 16b).
+Whereas controller A1 tends to switch on both motors, the general pattern for controller A is to keep the left motor at full power until late in the trial and so control its velocity by switching the right motor on and off (Figure 16b).
 In catch trials it inches towards the object by pulsing the right motor.
-In avoid trials it is still the right motor which effectively controls the velocity, but its action can be smoother and more prolonged than in catch trials (Figure 17b).
+In avoid trials it is still the right motor that effectively controls the velocity, but its action can be smoother and more prolonged than in catch trials (Figure 17b).

 In general sensory effects on network outputs are easier to detect for this controller than for A1.
-The first sensor to activate for the catch trial number 7, sensor 3 (see Figure 16c) appears to provide the energy for the left motor, with the network output tracking the ramp of that input and therefore staying well in saturation until the decisive moment.
+The first sensor to activate for the catch trial number 7, sensor 3 (see Figure 16c), appears to provide the energy for the left motor, with the network output tracking the ramp of that input and therefore staying well in saturation until the decisive moment.
 For this network the effects of other sensors are superimposed upon that ramp in the output, but in the right network there appears to be little or no effect of sensor 3, with the underlying form of the output in phase 1 being initially flat and not far into saturation.
 There is a distinctive curve superimposed upon the effect of sensor 3 in both networks; this is the effect of sensory stream 4.

 In this trial sensor 2 has a repulsive effect on the agent throughout phase 1.
-Each time it comes on, it is followed by a negative spike in the right network which briefly deactivates the right motor so that the left motor moves the agent until the sensor also switches off.
-It appears that the activation of sensor 5 at $t \approx 540$ changes the predisposition to move away when sensor 2 is activated.
-The decisive moment in catching occurs when sensor 6 switches on, at around $t \approx 633$, the sensory input balances
+Each time it comes on, it is followed by a negative spike in the right network, which briefly deactivates the right motor

-Figure 16: Network outputs, agent velocity and sensory stimuli of controller A over trial 7 (catch). (a) Network outputs. (b) Agent velocity.
+Figure 16.
+Network outputs, agent velocity, and sensory stimuli of controller A over trial 7 (catch). (a) Network outputs. (b) Agent velocity.
 Note that, in contrast to controller A1, this controller tends to pulse motors. (c) Sensory stimuli.
 Note that the sensory ramp for this controller has a remarkably constant gradient compared to other controllers.
 In phase 1 this gradient corresponds to an edge of high information in the visual field (Figure 7a).